Using Maps

 Maps provide an integrated spatial visualisation of your data.
 The base maps are provided by Microsoft Bings maps (and thus require an internet connection to display - the maps will still function without this, but will not show base mapping).
 The maps assume any lat / lon data provided is in the WGS84 geoid (we do not currently convert from other geoids e.g. ED50, but the location differences will be small for the spatial scales relevant to geochemistry).
 The Bing map background supports four styles, which can be changed from the dropdown menu in the top left of the map display.
 We provide a plain white background option to allow you to provide your own base mapping as Shapefiles, if you prefer this.

 When first created the maps default to a full world view, to ensure you do not miss any relevant data, and can see the full context of your data, but you can readily zoom to your data extent using the toolbar just above the map (fifth icon from the left).
 Maps will subsequently remember the view selected.
+From v2.5 maps are now constrained to -180 to +180 degrees longitude, this means the user can only ever see one ‘world’ at a time, and ensures the data summary will always give the correct count of the number of samples and users can use the new rectangle zoom tool to zoom on a map.

 Maps and your data

 By default the maps show the sites in the project which have data, with a triangle denoting a well site, and a square denoting a non-well site (e.g. an outcrop or seep sample, or set of samples).
 The size of the symbol can be set in the Map Settings dialogue, as well as the default window opening size.
+From v2.5 the map size can be set like graphs to allow users to copy identically sized maps from the Edit settings... dialog.

 Maps are fully integrated with the other artefacts, and like graphs can have sample sets applied to them to restrict the data shown, for example applying a sample set of samples from the Jurassic period would show the spatial distribution of data within that period.